Wakefield 42-6 Warrington: Trinity overwhelm Wolves to continue battle for Super League survival

 Wolves, who conversely began the campaign with eight consecutive victories to top the table, now slip to sixth as Hull KR overhaul them on points difference.

-An early second-half score from Paul Vaughan and Stefan Ratchford's conversion proved mere consolation as Warrington's fifth successive defeat - their seventh loss in eight league games - piled more pressure on under-fire head coach Darren Powell.
+An early second-half score from Paul Vaughan and Stefan Ratchford's conversion proved mere consolation as Warrington's fifth successive defeat - their seventh loss in eight league games - piled more pressure on Daryl Powell and he later left his position as head coach by mutual consent.

 This is Wolves' worst run in a single season since 2002.